 “If you don’t plan your emergency situation well in advance, you will end up as a debt creator”

-Many people became disoriented in those situations thinking about their future and what to do next?
-The expenses still remain the same for the next month whereas the income will be NIL.
-This literally puts us into stress, where we won’t focus on getting the next right job or business.
+This puts us under stress, and we won’t focus on getting the next right job or business.
 In recent days (March 2020 – June 2020), due to COVID-19, the whole world is under lockdown.

 In this chapter, we will discuss widely on,

-- Why an Emergency Fund is needed?
+1. Why an Emergency Fund is needed?

-- How to make an Emergency Fund?
+2. How to make an Emergency Fund?

-- Options to park an Emergency Fund.
+3. Options to park an Emergency Fund.

 As we all know, an emergency doesn’t happen with pre-scheduled so that we can handle it with awareness.
-An emergency situation doesn’t occur only in economic crisis, loss of a job, and pandemic.
+An emergency doesn’t occur only in economic crisis, loss of a job, and pandemic.

 If you have a reserve amount of your 6-12 month income as an emergency fund, you can easily handle this situation and overcome it without any debts.

-In the previous topic, we might have gone through the concept of NEEDS, WANTS and SAVINGS and the proportion to allocate in each category.
+In the previous topic, we might have gone through the concept of NEEDS, WANTS, and SAVINGS and the proportion to allocate in each category.

-- Foremost, concentrate the maximum of your savings to be parked in emergency funds.
+• Foremost, concentrate the maximum of your savings to be parked in emergency funds.

-- It’s not only about the percentage of savings, but also minimizes your WANTS and adds more amount to emergency funds.
+• It’s not only about the percentage of savings but also minimizes your WANTS and adds more amount to emergency funds.

-- If you have any debt, concentrate on closing those debts and simultaneously build an emergency fund.
+• If you have any debt, concentrate on closing those debts and simultaneously build an emergency fund.

-- If you are less paid and your NEEDS cover the maximum income, try to work extra hours or do some side hustle to increase your income and park more funds for emergencies.
+• If you are less paid and your NEEDS cover the maximum income, try to work extra hours or do some side hustle to increase your income and park more funds for emergencies.

-- Develop your skills and try to upgrade in your profession.
+• Develop your skills and try to upgrade in your profession.
 Save all the amount that you are paid through the promotion into emergency funds and other investments.

-- Plan a budget and try to adhere to it, and also try to save some money from the budget.
+• Plan a budget and try to adhere to it, and also try to save some money from the budget.

-- Capital has to be protected.
+• Capital has to be protected.

-- Instant Liquidation.
+• Instant Liquidation.

-- Emergency Fund is not an investment.
+• Emergency Fund is not an investment.

 Now, considering these parameters there are few options where we can place our fund to get a protected capital, instant liquidity with some Capital Gain.

-- Savings Account
+1. Savings Account

-- Premium Savings Account
+2. Premium Savings Account

-- Liquid Funds
+3. Liquid Funds

 Savings Account:

 A Bank Savings account gives you faster liquidity, protection of capital, and zero market risk involved.
 An interesting fact over here is, it pays you on an average of 2.5-3% interest per Annum.
-If someone cares only about the safety of the capital and doesn’t care about the interest rate, then Bank Savings Account will be the preferable choice.
+If someone cares only about the safety of the capital and doesn’t care about the interest rate, then a Bank Savings Account will be the preferable choice.

 Premium Savings Account: